cosc2336-ds-alg/assg01-solution/README.md

 integer division in C/C++ if you do not know what the potential issue is here with dividing by an integer data type.

-When you are satisfied your function works (make sure your project compiles and runs still), you should commit your changes and push them to the repository, and then document with your pull request and merge the changes to main.
+When you are satisfied your function works (make sure your project compiles and runs still), you should commit your changes and push them to the `Feedback` pull request in your classroom repository.

 ## Task 3: Implement 'differenceOfValues()` Function

-Make sure you do your prerequesite steps first, such as creating the issue for this task, and making sure the previous issue and pull request are closed before starting this task.
+Make sure you do your prerequisite steps first, such as creating the issue for this task, and making sure the previous issue and pull request are closed before starting this task.
 Then uncomment the tests for this function, and get your project back to a compilable and runable state before proceeding.

 If you look closely at the definition of the standard deviation, we can break it up into several steps.
 First of all, the standard deviation is calculated by taking the difference of each value with the mean.
-Thene all of the differences are squared.
+Then all of the differences are squared.
 The standard deviation is actually the mean of these squared differences, e.g. if we calculate the square of the difference of each value with the mean, then take the average of these squared differences, then we have the standard deviation (after we